kolbe/pingcap-docs/dev/how-to/get-started/tidb-lightning.md

 max-open-files=1024
 [raftdb]
 max-open-files=1024
 ```

 ## Bootstrapping

 Now we can start each component.
-This is best done in a specific order, first bringing up the PD (Placement Driver), then TiKV Server (the backend key/value store used by TiDB Platform), then pump (because TiDB must connect to the pump service to send the binary log), and finally TiDB Server (the frontend that speaks the MySQL protocol to your applications).
+This is best done in a specific order, first bringing up the PD (Placement Driver), then TiKV Server (the backend key/value store used by the TiDB Platform), and finally TiDB Server (the frontend that speaks the MySQL protocol to your applications).

 Start all the services:
 ```bash